Ismail-987/CW2024/README.md

 * Created a pause screen to allow users to have a navigation to other sections of the game.
 * Users can pause by clicking the pause button or pressing "P" on keyboard.
 * Users can resume the game by clicking play button in the pause screen.
+* Home Screen Menu.
+User can have a basic navigation around the Home menu.
+* Showing shield.

 ### THAT DO NOT SUCCESSFULLY WORK PROPERLY
 * Resizing the stage.
 Unfortunately user can resize the stage but aspect ratio is not feasible.